 Where parties to a contract have expressly chosen the Courts to have jurisdiction over its disputes, this should provide a ground for service out of the jurisdiction in respect of a claim based on the contract in question.

-The parties irrevocably consents to service of process or any other documents in connection with proceedings in any court by [facsimile transmission], personal service, delivery at any address specified in this Agreement or any other usual address, mail or in any other manner permitted by [Jurisdiction], the law of the place of service or the law of the jurisdiction where proceedings are instituted.
+The parties irrevocably consent to service of process or any other documents in connection with proceedings in any court by [facsimile transmission], personal service, delivery at any address specified in this Agreement or any other usual address, mail or any other manner permitted by [Jurisdiction], the law of the place of service or the law of the jurisdiction where proceedings are instituted.

 [Party B] shall at all times maintain an agent for service of [process] and any other documents in proceedings in [Jurisdiction] or any other proceedings in connection with this Agreement.]
 Such agent shall be [ ] currently of [ ] and any Claim Form, judgment or other notice of legal process shall be sufficiently served on [Party B] if delivered to such agent at its address for the time being.
 [Party B] [irrevocably] undertakes not to revoke the authority of the above agent and if, for any reason, [Party A] requests [Party B] to do so he shall promptly appoint another such agent with an address in [Jurisdiction] and advise [Party A].
 If, following such a request, [Party B] fails to appoint another agent, [Party A] shall be entitled to appoint one on behalf of [Party B] at the expense of [Party B].